sile/grepatch/README.md

 Features
 ---------

-- Process output from `git grep` or similar tools
+- **Process grep output**: Works seamlessly with output from `git grep -n` and similar tools
-- Apply text substitutions to multiple files in one operation
+- **Batch editing**: Apply text changes to multiple files in a single operation
-- Selectively modify specific lines in files
+- **Interactive editing**: Use your preferred text editor to manually review and modify changes before applying them

 Installation
 ------------